Liu Kang (artist): Early life and education

 After completing a term at Jinan University, Liu decided to remain in China for two months, mainly due to the travelling costs and distance to head back to the Nanyang region.
-He then saw an advertisement for the Shanghai Academy of Arts and decided to attend it as he had an interest in the arts.
+He then saw an advertisement for the Shanghai Academy of Arts and decided to attend as he had an interest in the arts.
 After the two months, Liu found he wanted to enrol in the Academy, and was made a second year student after passing the entrance examination.
+He typically painted in and studied both Western and Chinese styles at the Academy, along with developing a close relationship with Academy president Liu Haisu, who mentored him.
+Haisu was a strong supporter of Western art techniques, such as life drawing, which saw strong opposition from the Chinese community for going against traditional Chinese values in art.

-He typically painted in and studied both Western and Chinese styles at the Academy.
-After graduating, Liu then moved to Paris, France, in 1928 to further study Western art; during this time he lived with the Academy's principal Liu Haisu.
+After graduating, Liu then moved to Paris, France, in 1928 to further study Western art; during this time he lived with Haisu.
 He initially attended the Académie de la Grande Chaumière to study art, before attending the L'École Nationale Superieure des Beaux-Arts (present-day Beaux-Arts de Paris) from 1929 to 1933.

-During his time in Paris, under the influence of Chinese artist and art teacher Liu Haisu, Liu studied painters such as Paul Cézanne, Vincent van Gogh, Paul Gauguin, Edgar Degas, and Henri Matisse.
+During this period, he exhibited his works at the annual art exhibition Salon d'Automne.
+Liu's trip to France was inspired by his life drawing teacher Chen Hong, who frequently spoke about the development of art in France.
+During his time in Paris, under the influence of Haisu, Liu studied painters such as Paul Cézanne, Vincent van Gogh, Paul Gauguin, Edgar Degas, and Henri Matisse.
 He also held salon exhibitions to display his works and visited museums such as the Louvre frequently.
 Liu additionally met sculptor Paul Landowski and painter Kees van Dongen, being interested in post-impressionist and fauvist art styles.
-Liu Haisu left Paris in 1930, and Liu subsequently stayed at a boarding house with writer Fu Lei.
+Haisu later left Paris in 1930 and Liu subsequently stayed at a boarding house with writer Fu Lei.